kbopenbib/kbopenbib_data/README.md

 ### Document types

-The following figure compares the classification of article and reviews in OpenAlex and in OPENBIB.
-OpenAlex counts more article and reviews than OPENBIB, because OpenAlex also labels case reports, abstracts, book reviews and editorials as articles and reviews.
+The following figure compares the classification of article and reviews in OpenAlex and in OPENBIB, limited to the publication years 2014 to 2024.
+OpenAlex counts more article and reviews than OPENBIB because the OPENBIB classifier is stricter when classifying research contributions.
+Articles and reviews are assigned to German institutions exclusively via OPENBIB address information.

 <figure>
     <img src="examples/document_types_sectors.png" width="80%" />